 Dive and non-dive accident plus travel insurance

 When I started scuba diving I found out about Diver’s Alert Network.
-I use their premium (Guardian) plan, which also covers overland accidents with medical transportation coverage, evacuation, search and rescue.
+I use their premium (Guardian) plan, which also covers overland accidents with medical transportation coverage, evacuation, with search and rescue for divers only.
 DAN costs me $125 annually (plus a $35 membership fee), which is less expensive than other accident and evacuation plans that I can find.
 They also provide one-time or multi-trip insurance.

-This pricing is for their annual plan.
+Pricing shown is for their annual plan.
 DAN’s short-term dive insurance does not include the non-dive accident coverage and medical transportation costs.
-Unlike MedJet assist, it does put a cap on the cost to get you home at $100,000.
-The search and rescue benefit is for diving accidents only, so you’ll still need Binational to cover that.
+They put a cap on the cost to get you home at $100,000.
+The search and rescue benefit is for diving accidents only, so you’ll still need Binational and GEOS Alliance to cover that.

 Travel and medical evacuation insurance

 My cost for a four-week trip would be $110 for their standard coverage (for activities like motorcycling and scuba diving) and $161 for their Explorer insurance in case you want to do something silly like shark cage diving.
-For a two-week trip the cost would be $74 and $102.
+For a two-week trip, the cost would be $74 and $102.
 To cover myself for the entire winter season in Baja (Oct 1-May31) my cost would be $564 and $812.
-So for me the DAN service, at $125 annually, makes the most sense.
-But I think if you’re going for a couple weeks, flying in, renting a car or riding bikes from the US, World Nomads is your best bet.
+So for me, the DAN service, at $125 annually, makes the most sense.
+But I think if you’re going for a couple weeks, flying in, renting a car or riding bikes across the border, World Nomads is your best bet.

-World Nomads includes evacuation insurance but I’d still tack on the Binational service since they’re in-country experts and I just wouldn’t trust a person on an 800 number to be able to coordinate my transport from a remote Baja village to a medical facility for evac.
+World Nomads includes evacuation insurance but I’d still tack on the Binational service since they’re in-country experts and I just do not trust a person on an 800 number to be able to coordinate my transport from a remote Baja village to a medical facility for evac.
 Besides, Binational is a great nonprofit that helps a lot of people so I want to support them.

 Motorcycle (and vehicle) insurance

 If you’re reading this you probably already have Discover Baja vehicle insurance for your car, 4×4, RV, motorhome, motorcycle, or boat.
 If you don’t, you can find out about it, here.
 And don’t forget, you need a passport, a passport card, and a tourist permit, too!
 Don’t forget to get that permit stamped right at the border when you enter and exit.

 What does all this cost?